-Appleton Housing Authority is a public housing agency in Appleton, Wisconsin that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 20th, 2019, Appleton Housing Authority has 1 waiting lists that are open now or opening soon.
+Appleton Housing Authority is a Public Housing Agency in Appleton, Wisconsin that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 26th, 2019, Appleton Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via 9207396811.

 The Appleton Housing Authority (AHA) Section 8 Housing Choice Voucher waiting list is currently closed.

 More information about Appleton Housing Authority can be found on its website at http://www.appletonhousing.org/.

 As of 06/26/2019, it is not known if Appleton Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.